 In a music world that is forever changing, Record Hit Makers (RHM) Management is the new visionary in artist management.
 With over twenty years of record and radio experience as a foundation, RHM Management has a winning team to create and market a great recording artist despite the odds.

 RHM Management is setting a high standard for their artists to trail blaze the entertainment industry.
-Leading with such artists as Ebony Baskin, Marc Nelson, LeA Robinson, Daisy Grant and producer/artist Kyle "K2" Stewart, RHM has no question that their vision for success will deliver incredible projects with chart toping records.
+Leading with such artists as Ebony Baskin, LeA Robinson and producer/artist Kyle "K2" Stewart, RHM has no question that their vision for success will deliver incredible projects with chart toping records.

 Record Hit Makers (RHM) Management began in 2003 signing the talented songtress Shanice Wilson-Alexander and Rita Shelby.
 It is a subsidiary of RHM, LLC which consist of RHM Promotions/Marketing & Playtyme Entertainment.
 Vida Nash brings over 20 years of music industry experience to the table.
 Record sales of artists that shes worked with throughout her career, exceed sales of 10-million copies worldwide.
 Among those shes had the pleasure to grow with include: Boyz II Men, Mint Condition and Angie Stone.
 One whos driven by the happiness and the love of her family and clientele, Nash is determined that the artists of RHM will leave a legacy that will long be remembered.
 RHM Management is confident that we are a creative, passionate, dedicated, management team who's familiar with the image of today’s rising stars and tomorrow’s budding new icons.